American National Catholic Church: Polity and beliefs

-Training of clergy
+Clergy training

 All clergy receive comprehensive theological training.
 After providing certificates of baptism and confirmation (and in the case of persons previously ordained, ordination), applicants must submit a detailed personal narrative, provide professional and personal references, and undergo exhaustive interviews with vocation/formation staff.
 Applicants must attend an ANCC retreat during which they are further evaluated.
 Applicants previously ordained in other Christian churches must complete a pastoral internship and a diaconate assignment of one year, after which an additional two-year discernment period is imposed before full incorporation into the ANCC.
 Only two percent of applicants are selected to study for the priesthood or for incardination.

 The Church's clergy possess numerous degrees from institutions of higher learning as well as degrees from accredited seminary programs from various universities.
 Candidates for ordination to the diaconate and priesthood receive a rigorous, comprehensive, academic and practical education.
 Criminal background checks and psychological evaluations are required of all applicants.
 In 2010 the Church founded its own seminary, St. John the Beloved Seminary, offering non-residential theological studies for those pursuing the priesthood.
 As of 2015 there were three ANCC seminarians there.